JanDitzen/xtdcce2/README.md

 Ditzen, J. 2018.
 Estimating Dynamic Common Correlated Effcts in Stata.
 The Stata Journal, 18:3, 585 - 617.

-Ditzen, J. 2018b.
-Estimating long run effects in models with cross-sectional dependence using xtdcce2.
+Ditzen, J. 2021.
+Estimating long run effects and the exponent of cross-sectional dependence: an update to xtdcce2.
+The Stata Journal 21:3.

 Blackburne, E. F., and M. W. Frank.
 2007.
 Estimation of nonstationary heterogeneous panels.